FREVA-CLINT/freva/docs/source/index.rst

 Welcome to freva's documentation!
 =================================

-Freva, the free evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
+freva, the free evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
 With help of freva researchers can:

 - quickly and intuitively search for data stored at typical data centers that host many datasets.
-- provide a common interface of user defined data analysis tools and apply them reproducibly.
+- create a common interface for user defined data analysis tools.
+- apply data analysis tools in a reproducible manner.

 Data analysis is realised by user developed data analysis plugins.
 These plugins are code agnostic, meaning that users don't have to rewrite the core of their